How We Had A Lot of Fun in Manali by Giving Rohtang Pass A Miss

 Out in the lawn they have a permanent stage which apparently is used for theatre.
 When we went, there was an art workshop going on with kids here.
 This was an art workshop cum exhibition – Oneness by Mahsu Art organisation in collaboration with state museum Shimla.
 A bunch of kids were making paintings under the guidance of a few professionals here.
 This was so heartwarming to see children creating art, amidst such beautiful surroundings.
 A great initiative we must say.
 Our finale to this trip couldn’t be more creative.

 We were so satiated with our experience today that we did not regret not doing Rohtang Pass during Manali trip one bit.
 We started on our way back to the hotel as it was time for us to pack our bags and leave for Delhi.
 We took a different route this time.
-Instead of Kullu Manali Highway, we took Manali Naggar Road and this actually took us to Manali through some villages and narrow roads.
+Instead of the Kullu Manali Highway, we took Manali Naggar Road which actually took us to Manali through some villages and narrow roads.
 Since we ditched the highway this time, we could see locals engaged in farming and related activities.
 We also captured beautiful water bodies and untouched natural scenery through our camera lens on the way.

 Delhi beckons